syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Customization

-ErrorBarSeries can use customization properties for the error bar lines as show below in the code example.
+You can customize the [ErrorBarSeries] with the following style properties.

 * [`HorizontalLineStyle`] – Customizes the appearance of horizontal line style.
 * [`VerticalLineStyle`] – Customizes the appearance of vertical line style.
+* [`HorizontalCapLineStyle`] – Customizes the appearance of error bar cap line style.
+* [`VerticalCapLineStyle`] – Customizes the appearance of error bar cap line style.

 {% highlight c# %}

  errorBarSeries.HorizontalLineStyle = new ErrorBarLineStyle();
  errorBarSeries.HorizontalLineStyle.StrokeColor = UIColor.Blue;
  errorBarSeries.HorizontalLineStyle.StrokeWidth =